blessnathan01/Dar-es-Salaam-SVG-Map-Code-Challenge-01/README.md

 # Dar-es-Salaam-SVG-Map-Code-Challenge-01

-It is a code challenge.
+## About me

+My name is BlessNathan.
+I am a developer, innovator and tech enthusiast.